Support for moving Azure VMs between Azure regions

 This table summarized support for the Azure VM OS disk, data disk, and temporary disk.
-It's important to observe the VM disk limits and targets for Linux and Windows VMs to avoid any performance issues.
+It's important to observe the VM disk limits and targets for managed disks to avoid any performance issues.

 |OS disk maximum size||2048 GB||Learn more about VM disks.|